acasto/iptic-memex/README.md

   - [x] Completion mode for processing files or stdin

 - **Context Management**:
-  - [x] Load files into context in chat and ask modes
+  - [x] Load text files into context in chat and ask modes
+  - [x] Load PDF/XLSX/DOCX files into context in chat mode
   - [x] Fetch and include content from the web
   - [x] Search the web and load results into context
   - [x] Easily add multi-line content